 In our example of an aerofoil in a wind tunnel, the CFD simulation has a freestream velocity, which does not satisfy the 'quiescent medium' condition.
-When using an FWH simulation to calculate the noise at the farfield observer microphone in Fig. 1, we therefore have to perform a co-ordinate transformation and 'fly' both the FWH surface and the observer microphone forwards through the quiescent medium, as in Fig. 2.
+When using an FWH simulation to calculate the noise at the farfield observer microphone in Fig. 1.4, we therefore have to perform a co-ordinate transformation and 'fly' both the FWH surface and the observer microphone forwards through the quiescent medium, as in Fig. 1.5.

-Once we have collected the FWH surface data from a CFD simulation and correctly defined the FWH surface and observer microphone settings, we simply use the FWH equations to propagate the pressure and velocity

-Fig. 3: CFD simulation of an aerofoil, including an FWH surface signals from the FWH surface to the our farfield observer locations.
+Once we have collected the FWH surface data from a CFD simulation and correctly defined the FWH surface and observer microphone settings, we simply use the FWH equations to propagate the pressure and velocity signals from the FWH surface to the our farfield observer locations.
 The equations used in the zCFD FWH solver are the Farrasat 1A equations, with a retarded time formulation.
 The retarded time is the time τ at which a sound wave must be emitted by a point on the FWH surface in order for it to reach an observer at time t, given the prescribed motions of both surface and observer.